 - Junior and Senior years: Lots of 200- and 300-level electives

-- For students also majoring in Physics
+For students also majoring in Physics:

-- The Physics major requires Calculus 1, Calculus 2, Linear Algebra, Multivariable Calculus, and Differential Equations
+- The Physics major requires Calculus I (MATH 119 or 120), Calculus II (MATH 126 or 128), Linear Algebra (MATH 220), Multivariable Calculus (MATH 226), and Differential Equations (MATH 230).

-- Along with the 7 courses listed above, a student can double major in physics and mathematics by completing two transition courses
+- Along with the 7 courses listed above, a student can double major in physics and mathematics by completing two transition courses.

-- For students planning to earn secondary school teaching licensure
+For students planning to earn secondary school teaching licensure:

 Areas of emphasis

-The mathematics major does not have different tracks, but by designing an Individualized Mathematics Program (IMaP) with the help of a mathematics faculty member, students can complete their majors in a variety of ways.
+The mathematics major does not have different tracks, but by designing an Individualized Mathematics Proposal (IMaP) with the help of a mathematics faculty member, students can complete their majors in a variety of ways.
 Here are some popular area of emphasis:

 Pure Mathematics